Relaxed Mountain Biking

 Comfortably higher and further on the Hochkönig

 E-Mountain biking on the Hochkönig has been capitalised on for several years, which makes this region the absolute leader in E-Mobility.
 One of the figureheads of the almost 30 signposted tours is the ii-Tour.
-This tour is about 110km and 5,000 metres in altitude, with the Wastlhöhe (1,750m) as the highest point.
+This tour is 123km and 5,000 metres in altitude, with the Wastlhöhe (1,750m) as the highest point.
 On a dirt track leading through gently undulating meadows, there is a gigantic panoramic view of the magnificent rock formations of the Hohe Tauern Mountains, Leogang Steinberge and the Steinernes Meer.
 And above all of them sits the majestic and immovable namesake of the region.
 However, E-Biking also means enjoyment and so you can treat yourself, especially during the Salzburg Harvest Festival time, to culinary delights of all types of cuisine art in the region.

 Harvest Festival in the Hochkönig Region